- MAS European and Chinese Business Management (65 ECTS)

 The practice-oriented project work will either be in Switzerland/Europe (for Chinese students) or in China (for European students).

 Faculty of Business, Economics and Informatics of the University of Zurich,

 The Advanced Studies in European and Chinese Business Management are accredited by EQUIS (European Quality Improvement System) and AACSB (Association to Advance Collegiate Schools of Business) and are part of LERU (League of European Research Universities).

 Registration / Application

-- 15 April 2017 - deadline for students from Non-EU/EFTA countries (due to Visa)
+- 15 April 2018 for students from Non-EU/EFTA countries (due to Visa procedure)